nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 Differences to the original:

-- The build system is not going to be exactly the same as I had in the 1995/1996 build but that was never the importsant part of the system.
+- The build system is not going to be exactly the same as I had in the 1995/1996 build but that was never the important part of the system.

 - Some of the code was updated with bug fixes, new features etc.